JefGrailet/treenet/v3/Measurements/README.md

   IP - Minimum TTL

-* A "*Bipartite ...*" file containing a double bipartite representation of the measured AS (one bipartite being router - subnet, the other being switch (L2) -- router), based on its representation as a network tree (not given, but can be obtained using `TreeNET Reader` v2.3).
+* **(2016 only)** A "*Bipartite ...*" file containing a double bipartite representation of the measured AS (one bipartite being router - subnet, the other being switch (L2) -- router), based on its representation as a network tree (not given, but can be obtained using either `TreeNET Reader` v2.3, either `TreeNET` v3.0 "*Architect*" or "*Forester*").
 The bipartite file can be roughly split into 4 parts: the first lists the routers (and their labels), the second lists subnets (and their labels), the third provides links between routers of a same neighborhood with an imaginary switch and the last gives the links between routers and subnets, using their respective labels.

+* **(Starting from 2017)** Two files, similar to the old "*Bipartite ...*" output file, suffixed with *.ers-graph* and *.ns-graph*.
+These output files present two distinct bipartite models of the dataset, with the *.ers-graph* file giving an output similar to the old "*Bipartite ...*" file while *.ns-graph* presents a simpler version where routers and imaginary switches are replaced by neighborhoods as seen in a network tree.
+These output files are exclusively produced by `TreeNET` v3.0 "*Architect*".

 * A "*Statistics*" file giving some statistics on the subnets and the neighborhoods observed in the network tree obtained for this AS.
-Those can be re-obtained and analyzed in depth using `TreeNET Reader` v2.3.
+Those can be re-obtained and analyzed in depth using `TreeNET Reader` v2.3 or `TreeNET` v3.0 "*Architect*".

 * An .alias file which contains alias lists (one per line).